Breast uplift surgery

 Recovery for breast uplift surgery

-Do not drive until you feel safe and can wear a seatbelt comfortably.
-If you’re in any doubt about driving, contact your motor insurer to check that you’re covered.
+Don’t lift anything heavy for several weeks.
+Don’t drive until you feel safe and can wear a seatbelt comfortably.
+If you’re in any doubt about driving, contact your motor insurer to check you’re covered.
 Always follow your surgeon’s advice about when you can get back to activities and return to work.

 • your wound is painful